AMC Matador: 1972

-As with the U.S. model, the Australian 1972 model came with the new Torqueflite 727 transmission and the new-for-1972 external style changes.
+As with the U.S. model, the Australian 1972 sedan and wagon came with the new Torqueflite 727 transmission and the new-for-1972 external and internal styling changes.

 The black instrument dials of the U.S. 1970 Ambassador were again reused in the RHD 1967 Ambassador dash.
-The revised armrests of the U.S. 1972 model were consistent with the Australian 1972 model.
-The front bench seats were again locally made featuring individually reclinable driver and passenger seatbacks and a fold-down middle armrest.
+The revised door armrests of the U.S. 1972 model were consistent with the Australian 1972 model.
+The front bench seats were again locally made, featuring individually reclinable driver and passenger seatbacks and a fold-down middle armrest.
 The rear seat was the same as the 1971 Australian model.
-The same door panels from the 1971 model were reused and again made locally, also allowing for the RHD power window controls.
+The locally made door panels from the 1971 model were continued, allowing for the RHD power window controls.

-To comply with the Australian requirement for amber rear turn signals, the backup light lenses were changed from clear to amber on the sedans, and the lights were wired as combination turn signal/backup lights.
-Station wagons received amber turn signals attached to the tailgate.
+To comply with the Australian requirement for amber rear turn signals, the backup light lenses on sedans were fitted with an amber insert.
+Station wagons had aftermarket amber trailer lights attached to the tailgate.
 Front turn signal lenses on all models were clear.

 The Australian "R" hub caps were reused for the 1972 model.

-Power windows, power antenna, under-dash air conditioning, and earlier Rambler steering componentry remained standard.
+Power windows, power antenna, under-dash air conditioning, and the earlier Rambler interior steering components remained standard.

-300 Matadors (236 sedans, 64 wagons) were sold in 1972, most being U.S. 1971 models.
+A total of 300 Matadors (236 sedans and 64 station wagons) were sold in 1972, most being U.S. 1971 models.